<

 "His ability in that pocket really saved himself a lot of wear and tear and a lot of sacks.
 I know most people don't notice that, but it's one of the things that I always admire about him is just his ability to work in that little square back there." -- Marcel Louis-Jacques

-*This item will update every time Rodgers moves up on the all-time passing list
+*This item will update every time there's movement on the list